Liberation (Christina Aguilera album): Year-end lists

-"Unless It's with You" was ranked 23rd best song of 2018 by Rolling Stone.
+"Unless It's with You" was ranked the 23rd best song of 2018 by Rolling Stone.

 Commercial performance

-In the United States, Liberation debuted at number six on the Billboard 200 chart, selling 68,000 album-equivalent units, becoming Aguilera's second lowest-peaking and lowest-selling record in the United States.
+In the United States, Liberation debuted at number six on the Billboard 200 chart, selling 68,000 album-equivalent units (62,000 in album sales), becoming Aguilera's second lowest-peaking and lowest-selling record in the United States.
+In the second week, it fell 90 positions to 96 with sales of approximately 3,000 copies, a 95% drop compared to the first week.
 It became Aguilera's seventh top 10 album in the nation, and was the highest ranked solo female album on the week ending June 30.
 Liberation was also the third best-selling album of the week.
 Furthermore, the release saw Aguilera re-enter and peak at number eight on the Billboard Artist 100 chart.
 The album spent two weeks on the chart, falling ninety-two spots to number ninety-eight in its second week before leaving the chart in its third week.
 On the Canadian Albums Chart compiled by Billboard, the record debuted and peaked at number five, becoming her highest charting album since Bionic and overall, her fifth album that peaks inside the top-five.Liberation debuted and peaked at number 17 on the UK Albums Chart with sales of 4,834 copies, the week's fifth highest debut, and second highest debut outside the top 10.
+Prior to this, it reached number eight on the biggest albums of midweek list compiled by the Official Charts Company.
 In Australia, the album debuted at number 9 on the Australian Albums Chart, becoming her fourth top 10 album and earning her highest charting studio effort since Bionic.
+It also charted at number five on the Australian Digital Albums chart and at number six on the Physical Albums.
 Elsewhere, it became Aguilera's highest-charting album in Spain, entering the Spanish Albums Chart at number 1.
 It also became her third top 10 album, following Back to Basics and Bionic.
 In Switzerland, Liberation debuted and peaked at number three on the Swiss Albums, becoming her fifth consecutive top 10 album and also spending a total of seven weeks on the chart.
 In Austria, it entered the Austrian Albums at number nine, her highest charting album since Bionic.
 Subsequently, Liberation stayed on the chart for a total of three weeks.
+In France, it reached number three on SNEP's Digital Albums chart.